Little things about me

 Hi, and welcome!
-I'm Wing Chau, a Hong Kong based photography hobbyist and developer.
-I usually do urban, travel, and street photograph on the photography side as my hobbit, and I do full stack development as my profession.
+I'm Wing, a London based photography hobbyist and developer.
+Urban, travel, and street are what I do the most in photography as my hobbit, and I do full stack development for living.

-I started doing photography since I was 14, and photography has become my biggest hobbit since then.
-I used to shoot films only in the first 5 years as all I have was a Nikon FM2 and a few Nikon lenses from my dad back in the days.
-That gave me a solid knowledge & experience on exposure & composition as M mode is the only mode on the FM2.
-After that 5 years I started doing part-time jobs and bought my own digital cameras, started travel to different locations, then slowly developed my style on street, urban, and travel photography.
+I started doing photography when I was 14, and it has become my biggest hobbit since then.
+In the first 5 years of my photography journey, all I had was a Nikon FM2 and a couple of Nikon lenses from my dad, so I was dedicated to shooting films only.
+That gave me solid experience in controlling the exposure as the full manual is the only available mode on FM2.
+Then I started buying cameras with my own money, started shooting digital, went travelling, and slowly developed my styles doing street, urban, and travel photography.

 So, what is Devtography

-Devtography is my personal brand that I started for my own business in the beginning of 2017.
-The name of the brand basically says everything it does - development + photography.
+Devtography is a personal brand that I started at the beginning of 2017.
+The name of the brand basically explained everything it does - development + photography.

-The concept behind Devtography is simple, it is simply put software development & photography under the same brand and try to make them work together.
-The idea of putting these 2 unrelated things together was from my friend who said "maybe 1 day you can use your programming skills to benefit out photography" to me.
-I couldn't think of a thing that can help us become a better photographer at that time but I kept that in mind.
-Around mid 2016 I started to have some ideas in my mind about making some apps to make film photography more manageable for myself.
-Those ideas didn't just come and disappear but improved overtime.
-Therefore, when I started my personal brand, I decided to mainly focus on products that can help photographers when I started working for my band.
+The concept behind Devtography is simple, it's simply put software development & photography under one single brand and try to make them work together.
+This idea came from a friend of mine who said "maybe one day you can use your programming skills to benefit our photography".
+I couldn't think of a thing that can help us become better photographers at that time but I've kept that in mind.
+Around mid-2016 I started to have some ideas like developing apps to make film photography more manageable for me.
+Those ideas didn't just come and disappear but improved over time.
+Therefore, I decided to focus on products that can help photographers when I started working for my band.